-Child support is calculated using a formula that considers the parents’ income and expenses for the children including health insurance and daycare costs.
-The formula also takes into account how much time the children spend with each parent.
+Child support is determined by a specific formula that considers various factors, including the income and expenses of both parents, such as health insurance and daycare costs.
+Additionally, the calculation takes into account the amount of time that the children spend with each parent.

 How often does information need to be exchanged?

 The information needs to be exchanged once a year or less often.
-For example, if no change has occurred since the previous child support order, the mandatory annual exchange provision is not triggered.
+For example, if no change has occurred since the previous child support order, it does not trigger the mandatory annual exchange provision.

 The statute does, however, provide the opportunity for the parent who does not exercise majority time with the children to request an annual update of financial information including information on the actual expenses incurred relating to the children from the other parent.
 This request is subject to court approval (i.e. not automatic) and will not be ordered if the requesting party has failed to exercise parenting time, when child support payments are in arrears, or when there is documented evidence of domestic violence, child abuse or violation of a protection order by the requesting party.

-What are the benefits of the annual exchange provision?
+What are the benefits of exchanging information for child support annually?